 Developing Content for Assistive Technology

 Assistive technology can mean the difference between a site visitor successfully navigating and utilizing a website or leaving frustrated without obtaining any information due to limited functionality.
 As technology evolves it is becoming easier to create similar web experiences through traditional web browsing and those using assistive technology.
-This can be accomplished by making cognitive choices when building sites, so they are conducive to these technologies.
+This can be accomplished by making intentional design choices when building sites, so they are conducive to these technologies.

 JAWS is a common screen reading software.
 Watch a video that demonstrates the navigation of websites using assistive technology.
 It is important that websites have the following at minimum in place to avoid blocking a screen reader from performing to its maximum potential: